yao008/yao008.github.io/_pages/nice.md

 Our research is highly interdisciplinary, involving collaboration with experts from AI, networking system, human–computer interaction, psychology, and electrical engineering.
 Our focus is primarily on publishing in top-tier AI conferences and IEEE journals, complemented by practical implementations.
 Our primary goal is to prepare our students for future academic positions as well as high-impact positions in industry.

 ### What I Offer:
-- Resources: Full scholarships and research facilities.
+- Resources: Full scholarships covering study and living in Hong Kong, plus access to advanced research facilities.
-- Guidance: Hands-on mentorship.
-I strive to provide clear guidance to help you navigate your PhD journey.
+- Guidance: Hands-on mentorship with clear direction.
 For outstanding students, I also offer ample freedom and opportunities for growth.
-- International Connections: Our lab has strong ties with leading researchers and institutions worldwide.
+- International Connections: Strong ties with leading researchers and institutions worldwide.
 I will help you build international academic connections.
-- Friendly Work Environment and Work-Life Balance: We foster a collaborative and supportive lab culture where teamwork and mutual respect are valued.
-We encourage activities that promote personal well-being alongside academic growth.
+- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued.
+Say no to 996; embrace sustainable productivity.

 ### What I Expect from You:
 - Strong self-motivation and ability to quickly learn from new fields.